 Plus, there’s also stretching that you’ll have to think about.
 You will have noticed that you gained a lot of weight all over your body apart from your baby bump.
 When skin stretches, it becomes thinner and the risk of blowout and puncturing blood vessels is much higher.

 When you lose weight, the design may become distorted, and the skin may even sag.
-Stretch marks can ruin the appearance of a tattoo, and you may even end up regretting it.
+Stretch marks can change the appearance of a tattoo, and you may even end up regretting it.

-There’s also the matter of pain, as tattoos are no walk in the park, especially for a sensitive pregnant lady.
-There have been cases of women becoming stressed out during or after getting a tattoo, and this places her at risk of premature labor.
+There’s also the matter of pain, as tattoos are no walk in the park, especially for a sensitive pregnant person.
+There have been cases of women becoming stressed out during or after getting a tattoo, and this places them at risk of premature labor.